dsusco/tp.net-armageddon.org/_site/_special_rules/emperors-children-epic-tournament-special-rules.md

 ---
-name: "Emperor's Children Epic Tournament Special Rules"
+name: Emperor's Children Epic Tournament Special Rules
 ---
 All formations in an Emperor's Children army owe allegiance to Slaanesh.